Alcohol-Impaired Driving You wish to estimate, with 95% confidenc... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence, such as 95%.
-This concept is essential for understanding the reliability of the estimate, as it indicates how much uncertainty is associated with the sample data.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence.
+For this question, a 95% confidence interval means that if the study were repeated multiple times, 95% of the calculated intervals would contain the true population proportion of alcohol-impaired driving fatalities.

 Recommended video: